charlesmartinreed/flexbox-grid-camp/README.md

 - _auto-fill_ will make each item a certain size, wrap items when no more room is left
 - _auto-fit_ will tell the browser to automatically fill the grid with columsn when room is available
+- auto-fill fits the items within the container using min value, whereas auto-fit fills the container by stretching items out to their max value

 ### Implicit grid